Introducing OpenShift on OpenShift with Hosted Control Planes

 Configuration: Performing operations on the hosting cluster to enact configuration changes on the hosted cluster.

-Scaling: NodePools in a Hosted Control Planes environment can be configured to autoscale when resources are unavaialable to meet application requests.
-We will deploy an application and scale it up, requiring the cluster to scale up dynamically to meet application needs.
+Scaling: NodePools in a hosted control planes environment, like MachineSets in standard clusters, can be configured to autoscale when resources are unavaialable to meet application requests.
+In this module we will deploy an application and scale it up, requiring the cluster to scale up dynamically to meet application needs.

-Cluster Upgrades: A demonstration of centralized fleet management by exploring cluster upgrade processes, and a walkthrough of the cluster upgrade process using Red Hat Advanced Cluster Management for Kubernetes.
+Cluster Upgrades: This module is an exploration of centralized fleet management by experiencing the cluster upgrade processes, and a walkthrough of the cluster upgrade process using Red Hat Advanced Cluster Management for Kubernetes.

 Requirements for the Lab Environment